Top 10 Spring Boot Features Every Developer Should Know

 10. Microservices Support

-• Config servers for managing centralized configurations.
+Provide Config servers.
+That is for managing centralized configurations.

 Also read: Unveiling the Easiest Coding Language to Learn for Beginners